Countries using DAB/DMB: Russia

 A decision on the DAB family of standards in Russia has not yet been made due to an issue with frequency availability.
 However some western manufacturers of DAB+ equipment have become interested in entering the Russian market and are willing to finance the deployment of an experimental broadcasting zone on trial.

+The village of Nikel in Murmansk Oblast is said by Norway to receive DAB signals from Norway, though this has not been confirmed by Russian sources.

 Serbia

 The Ministry of Telecommunications and Information Society has announced that Serbia will switch from analogue to digital radio and television broadcasting by 2015.
 The Ministry of Telecommunications, the Ministry of Culture and Media, the Broadcasting Agency and the Republican Agency for Telecommunications are working on a common strategy.

 Singapore

 MediaCorp launched the DAB service in Singapore in November 1999 and was the first broadcaster in Asia to offer DAB digital radio service.
 On 1 November 2011, MediaCorp announced its DAB service would cease with effect from 1 December 2011.

 Listeners could continue to receive MediaCorp radio through online streaming as well as mobile phone apps alongside the FM services in Singapore.
 Rediffusion Singapore launched its DAB service in July 2006.
 It was the first country in the world to introduce subscription based DAB+ digital radio service for the mass market.
 In April 2012, Rediffusion Singapore announced its service was under receivership and went off-air from 1 May 2012.
 Its branding and assets were brought over by Eduplus Holdings in June 2012.

 There are no plans to turn on the DAB network in Singapore.
 Services are running via FM and online streaming.